erikandersson96/portfolio-project-four/README.md

 ### Start Screen

 For the start page I choose a vertically aligned navigation bar on top, with all of the navigation links `About, Add recipe, Register, Login` or `About, Add recipe, My favorites, Login/Logout` if the user is authenticated.
-After that there is a background image with some text underneath that presents the list of recipes in the lower section of the page, this text will change slightly to create a personal welcome message for a user that is authenticated.
+After that there is a background image and a welcome message.
+Underneath my background image is a presentation text of the recipes, this text will change slightly to create a personal welcome message for a user that is authenticated.
 At the bottom I have my `footer` with contact me and my social media links as well as copyright for
 `What To Eat`.
 All other pages on the website inherits the navigation bar and footer.